 Like Google Search results, the chronological grid does nothing to entice the user to scroll.
 Instead, users click through the first few rows and everything else gets buried.
 While marketing moves quickly, guides to better copywriting, campaigning, and strategy are timeless and show a level of expertise that’s essential to not only our audience but our own business development.

 We needed a new design to expand the spotlight on more than just a few recent posts.

 To do this, we broke the front page of our content hub into different sections defined by what’s recent, what’s the most popular, and what’s trending–the latter allowing us to curate articles based on what’s going on in our industry, in pop culture, or in world news.
 With each section having its own unique design, our new layout entices the user to scroll by implying novelty below the fold.
-Beyond that, each of these sections are scrollable themselves, allowing us to present even more content on the front page.
-All these elements come together to ensure our homepage curation is different from day-to-day, giving users more incentive to visit again.
+Beyond that, each of these sections are scrollable, allowing us to present even more content on the front page.
+All these elements come together to ensure our homepage curation is different from day to day, giving users more incentive to visit again.

 As our content library grew over the years, so did our list of categories and tags.
 Having more options is great for a lot of things, but user experience isn’t one of them.
 You want to dictate as much of the user’s path as possible to limit any decision paralysis and keep them from getting lost.
 With so many categories, articles became harder to find.

 To fix this, we highlighted three categories in our navigation that not only covered the bulk of our content but reflected the main focuses of Stryve as an organization–design & creativity, marketing, and culture.
 These categories also reflected the main segments of our audience.
 With designers less interested in our marketing content and vice versa, we framed each category page as a homepage in itself, applying the same structure and design as the homepage.

 By making these changes, we’ve increased the traffic to our category pages by 743% while our article views have increased by 172%.

 Designing for engagement